 Department of Geography and Earth Sciences

 Pete completed his BA and PhD degrees in the School of Geography at the University of Nottingham, and he was a Lecturer at The University of Reading from 2000 to 2005.
 Pete joined the Department as a Lecturer in July 2005, and was promoted to Senior Lecturer in 2008, Reader in 2012, and a Personal Chair in 2014.
-Pete is co-Director of the University's Centre for Transport and Mobility (CeTraM), a member of the AHRC Peer Review College and UKRI FLF Peer Review College, and has served on the international jury of the Austrian Science Fund (FWF)'s 'doc-funds' schemes (2019 and 2021), several AHRC grants panels (since 2011), and ESF College of Expert Reviewers (2010-12, 2016-19), and the Management Group of the ESRC Wales Doctoral Training Centre (2014-16).
+Pete is co-Director of the University's Centre for Transport and Mobility (CeTraM), a member of the AHRC Peer Review College and UKRI FLF Peer Review College, and has served on the international jury of the Austrian Science Fund (FWF)'s 'doc-funds' schemes (2019, 2021, 2022), several AHRC grants panels (since 2011), ESF's College of Expert Reviewers (2010-12, 2016-19), and the Management Group of the ESRC Wales Doctoral Training Centre (2014-16).
 He is Editor of the 'Routledge Research in Culture, Space and Identity' Book Series, and General Editor of Bloomsbury's forthcoming 6-volume collection on 'A Cultural History of Transport and Mobility' (due 2025).
 He sits on the editorial boards of the journals 'Cultural Geographies', 'Mobilities', 'Transfers', 'Applied Mobilities', and 'Mobility Humanities', and the boards of two book series.
 He has previously served as an Associate Editor of 'Transfers' and as Reviews Editor of 'Cultural Geographies'.
-He was conferred as a Fellow of the Academy of Social Sciences in 2022, and is also a Fellow of the RGS-IBG and the HEA.
+He was conferred as a Fellow of the Academy of Social Sciences in 2022, and is also a Fellow of the RGS-IBG and the Higher Education Academy.